netpromotion/profiler/README.md

 }, [new TracyBarAdapter([
     "show" => [
         "memoryUsageChart" => true, // or false
+        "shortProfiles" => true, // or false
-        "shortProfiles" => true // or false
+        "timeLines" => true // or false
     ]
 ])]);
 ```